-My favorite Catholic Missal uses the Douay-Rheims Bible whether it is a Sunday Missal or daily Missal.
-What sense does it make to use an old Mass with a new Bible?
+Your favorite Catholic Missal will use the Douay-Rheims Bible whether it is a Sunday Missal or daily Missal.
+What sense does it make to use an old Mass with new Bible quotes?

 Being the first Biblical "thought for the day" book, the Missal has scripture readings for every day through the year.